Reaction

 enable = true;

-stopForFirewall = false;
+stopForFirewall = true;

 # example.jsonnet/example.yml can be copied and modified from ${pkgs.reaction}/share/examples